-This is because, when an individual spends in the way of Allah, he not acknowledges Allah as the provider of all sustenance but also, acknowledges him for his further bounties.
+This is because, when an individual spends in the way of Allah, he acknowledges Him as the provider of all sustenance, and prays for further bounties.

 Zakat cleans the heart of both the giver and the receiver.
 It purifies the heart of the giver from the love of wealth, selfishness, envy and comfort with wealth.